alexirpan/alexirpan.github.io/_posts/2020-06-19-ai-timelines.markdown

 * 50% chance by 2045
 * 90% chance by 2070

-Or in short, I'm keeping the 90% line the same, but shifting everything else to be faster.
-I'm not going to have a good argument for why I chose to move things by 10 years, instead of 5 or 15 years.
-The amount of change is a gut feeling.
+I'm keeping the 90% line the same, but shifting everything else to be faster.
+Now, if you're looking for an argument of why I picked these particular years, and why I shifted by 10 years instead of 5 or 15, you're going to be disappointed.
+Both are driven by a gut feeling.
-The important parts are what parts of my thinking have changed - you can choose your own adjustment based on that.
+What's important is why parts of my thinking have changed - you can choose your own timeline adjustment based on that.

 Let's start with the easy part first.